Top 10 Group Chat software

 2021.
 Microsoft Teams gets 3D animated avatars

-Microsoft announced 3D avatars for those Teams meetings where you don’t want to be on camera.
-Those animated personalized avatars are part of what Microsoft calls “Mesh for Teams,” which combines the company’s Mesh platform for powering shared experiences in virtual reality, augmented reality and elsewhere, with Teams and its built-in productivity tools.
-It’s still the same meetings that should’ve been an email, but different.
-To access Mesh for Teams, you will be able use anything from a smartphone to a VR headset or a HoloLens.
-Microsoft says businesses can also create their own spaces — or metaverses, because that’s the term we use now — within Teams, where people can virtually mingle and collaborate.
+Microsoft has unveiled 3D avatars for Teams meetings, offering an alternative for those who prefer not to appear on camera.
+These animated and personalized avatars are part of the "Mesh for Teams" initiative, which combines Microsoft's Mesh platform for shared experiences in virtual reality, augmented reality, and other realms with Teams and its integrated productivity tools.
+This feature transforms traditional meetings into a unique experience.
+Users can access Mesh for Teams using various devices, ranging from smartphones to VR headsets or HoloLens.
+Microsoft also allows businesses to create their own spaces, or metaverses, within Teams, enabling individuals to virtually interact and collaborate.

 2021.
 Google Workspace opens up spaces for all users

-Google Workspace has opened spaces in Google Chat for all users.
-Spaces integrates with Workspace tools, like the calendar, Drive and documents, to provide a more hybrid work experience where users can see the full history, content and context of conversations, regardless of their location.
-Instead of starting an email chain or scheduling a video meeting, teams can come together directly in a space to move projects and topics along.
-Here are some new features users can see in spaces: one interface for everything — inbox, chats, spaces and meetings; spaces, and content therein, can be made discoverable for people to find and join in the conversation; better search ability within a team’s knowledge base; ability to reply to any message within a space; enhanced security and admin tools to monitor communication.
+Google has introduced spaces within Google Chat, making them available to all users.
+These spaces seamlessly integrate with various tools in Google Workspace such as the calendar, Drive, and documents.
+This integration offers a hybrid work experience, enabling users to access the complete history, content, and context of conversations regardless of their location.
+Instead of resorting to lengthy email chains or scheduling video meetings, teams can collaborate directly within a space to drive projects and discussions forward.
+The updated features in spaces include a unified interface that combines inbox, chats, spaces, and meetings.
+Spaces and their content can be made discoverable, allowing individuals to find and join conversations.
+Additionally, improved search capabilities within a team's knowledge base, the ability to reply to any message within a space, and enhanced security and admin tools for communication monitoring are also part of the new update.

 2021.
 Yoobic raises $50M for its chat and communications app aimed at frontline and service workers